asterjdm/Cosmos-Search/README.md

 ### Just a beautiful search engine with good results !

 ## How Cosmos Search work ?
-To have good search results Cosmos search scarpe content of various website like Google, Wikipedia or StackOverFlow.
+To have good search results Cosmos search scrape content of various website like Google, Wikipedia or StackOverFlow.

 Without using paid official APIs.